pivotal/docs-tas-adapter/install.md

      ttl: "TASK-TTL-AGE"
    ```

+   Where:

-   Where `TASK-TTL-AGE` is the length of time until completed tasks are purged from the cluster.
+   - `TASK-TTL-AGE` is the length of time until completed tasks are purged
-   You can specify this value as a time duration in seconds, minutes, hours, or days.
+   from the cluster.
+You can specify this value as a time duration in seconds,
+   minutes, hours, or days.
 For example, "86400s", "1440m", "24h", or "1d".

 ### <a id="opt-out-telemetry"></a>(Optional) Opt out of telemetry reporting